 The Chicago Center for Contemporary Theory (3CT) was created in 2004 by a group of seven faculty members from Anthropology, English, History, and Political Science.
 In our eighth year, we continue to promote sustained comparative, interdisciplinary discussion of social processes and political practices in the contemporary world.
 We have now entered an exciting new phase of intellectual activity by enriching our core agenda with a new initiative, Theorizing the Present.
-Drawing inspiration from our successful eponymous lecture series, Theorizing the Present comprises a set of focused modules motivated by cutting edge research goals and experimental pedagogies addressing such pressing questions as:
+Drawing inspiration from our successful eponymous lecture series, this new initiative comprises a set of focused modules motivated by cutting edge research goals and experimental pedagogies addressing such pressing questions as:

 - How can we best understand the interrelations between global processes and the local contexts of political action?